GPT Store

-The GPT Store is a platform developed by OpenAI that enables users and developers to create, publish, and monetize GPTs without requiring advanced programming skills.
-GPTs are custom applications built using the artificial intelligence chatbot known as ChatGPT.
+The GPT Store is a platform developed by OpenAI that enables users and developers to create, publish, and monetize custom AI applications based on ChatGPT without requiring advanced programming skills.

 History

 The GPT Store was announced in October 2023 and launched in January 2024.
 According to OpenAI, the platform aims to democratize access to advanced artificial intelligence and facilitate the creation of custom chatbot applications without requiring advanced programming skills.
-The platform has garnered attention from developers and companies for its innovative potential and monetization opportunities.
 Initially available only to paying customers, access to the GPT Store became free in May 2024.

 Features

 The GPT Store allows users to create and customize chatbots, known as GPTs, tailored to various needs such as customer service, personal assistance, video and image creation, and more.
 GPTs are categorized into various sections, including Programming, Education, and Research.
 The platform is designed to be user-friendly, with intuitive tools that do not require programming experience or advanced technical knowledge.

+GPTs can be configured to answer complex questions in specific fields, solve problems, provide image-based information, or create digital content.
+They can be programmed as educational tools, purchasing guides, or technical advisors, as well as for many others applications.

+The store also uses a rating system based on user experiences similar to that used by other app stores such as Apple's App Store or Google Play.
+Those with the best ratings appear at the top of each category.

+According to La Vanguardia, the most popular categories are: